iaaflan/Restaurent-Management/README.md

 Codeblocks
 Language: C
 Please install the codebloack and create a file, (i.e RMC.c) and copy paste the code and run it.
-** make sure to have the following files in the same directory as the original files = 'int.txt', 'menu.txt', 'password.txt' This project was done as a pair.
+** make sure to have the following files in the same directory as the original files = 'int.txt', 'menu.txt', 'password.txt', 'cusfeed.txt'.
+This project was done as a pair.
 Code Contributor: Ifaz Ahmed Aflan & ABM Fahim Shahriar.
 Islamic University of Technology